top of page

 He writes and teaches in the areas of ethics and philosophy of law.

-He is the head of the Research Group for Criminal Justice Ethics and is currently also head of the Neuroethics and Criminal Justice research project.
+He is the head of the Research Group for Criminal Justice Ethics and is currently also head of the Artificial Intelligence and Criminal Justice research project.

-Ryberg has published in philosophical journals such as: The Philosophical Quarterly, Philosophical Papers, Theoria, Ethical Theory and Moral Practice, The Journal of Ethics, Res Publica, Journal of Medical Ethics, Neuroethics, Journal of Applied Philosophy, Social Theory and Practice, International Journal of Applied Philosophy, Criminal Law and Philosophy, AJOB Neuroscience, Ratio, Utilitas, and Analysis.
+Ryberg has published in philosophical journals such as: The Philosophical Quarterly, Philosophical Papers, Theoria, Ethical Theory and Moral Practice, The Journal of Ethics, Res Publica, Journal of Medical Ethics, Neuroethics, Journal of Applied Philosophy, Social Theory and Practice, International Journal of Applied Philosophy, Criminal Law and Philosophy, AJOB Neuroscience, Journal of Value inquiry, Ratio, Utilitas, and Analysis.

 Email: